 Since 2005 the ESPCN has grown to become the largest PCN in Edmonton and consists of a team of health care professionals who are passionate about creating healthier communities.
-Each member of our team of healthcare providers plays a specific role in improving, coordinating and delivering primary health services.
-Patients should be able access the majority of the care they need to meet their health goals within or connected to their medical home (or family physician's office).
-We strive to meet this goal through an MDT team working with family physicians.
+Each member of our team of healthcare providers plays a specific role in improving, coordinating, and delivering primary health services.
+Patients should be able to access the majority of the care they need to meet their health goals within or connected to their medical home (or family physician's office).
+We strive to meet this goal through co-located MDT teams working with family physicians.

-Team-based care is supported by the ESPCN through the hiring, management, and support of the following MDT: Registered Nurse (RN), Nurse Practitioner (NP), Exercise Specialist (ES), Registered Dietitian (RD), Respiratory Therapist (RT), Behavioural Health Consultant (BHC - may be a Nurse or Social Worker), Social Worker (SW), and Occupational Therapist (OT - lower leg clinic only).
-Talk to your Primary Care Manager about accessing the Psychiatry Linkages Program.
+Team-based care is supported by the ESPCN through the hiring, management, and support of the following MDT: Primary Care Registered Nurse (PCRN), Nurse Practitioner (NP), Exercise Specialist (ES), Registered Dietitian (RD), Respiratory Therapist (RT), Behavioural Health Consultant (BHC - may be a Nurse or Social Worker), and Social Worker (SW).
+Read more about ESPCN Patent Programs and Supports including Mental Health Services, Central Clinic Services, and Patient Workshops in the next section.

-The goal for the ESPCN MDT is to have all disciplines working to their full scope and ensuring the right provider is being utilized at the right time.
+The goal for the ESPCN MDT is to have all disciplines working to their full scope and ensure the right provider is being utilized at the right time.
 To ensure the best use of the MDT, we strive for:

-- Co-locating clinicians in the clinic wherever possible to foster relationship building and optimize team work. - Utilizing central services referral if the clinic does not have a co-located MDT in their clinic (See Appendix E: Central Referral Form). - o Read more about Central Office Services - Clinicians functioning to full scope of practice (See Appendix F: MDT Full Scope Listing)
+- Co-locating clinicians in the clinic wherever possible to foster relationship building and optimize teamwork. - Utilizing central services referral if the clinic does not have a co-located MDT in their clinic (See Appendix E: Central Referral Form). - o Read more about Central Office Services - Clinicians functioning to full scope of practice (See Appendix F: MDT Full Scope Listing)